Th3C0D3R/prediAim/readme.md

 # Predict Aim for World of Tanks
 ## Created by TH3C0D3R

+## Please leave star if you use it

 ### How to use:
 To use this mod you have to do some setup:
 - Python 2.7 must be installed